germanDV/germanDV.github.io/entries/published/go-threadpool.md

 }
 ```

-We could read the entire file into memory instead of using a stream, depending on the size of the file, you may prefer one or the other.
+We could read the entire file into memory instead of using a stream, depending on the size of the file you may prefer one or the other.
 Generally speaking, I prefer working with streams to know my programs can handle files of any size.

 It would look something like: